Find Affordable College Courses

 $11,620 Average Tuition & Fees

-In-state tuition fees for undergraduate students at UA are $11,620 per year.
+The average tuition and fees for an in-state undergraduate at UA are $11,620 a year.
 The average amount in student loans that public health majors at UA take out is $25,000.
 The average monthly payment of a loan this size is about $860, assuming that the borrower is on a 10-year repayment plan.

-UA also made our Best Public Health Schools in Alabama list, coming in at #5.
+UA also took the #5 spot in our Best Public Health Schools in Alabama rankings.

 #4